DevExpress/devextreme-documentation/concepts/05 Widgets/TreeView/30 Customize Node Appearance.md

 ---

-If you need a more flexible solution, define a [custom templates](/concepts/05%20Widgets/zz%20Common/30%20Templates/10%20Custom%20Templates.md '/Documentation/Guide/Widgets/Common/Templates/#Custom_Templates').
-The following code gives a simple example of how you can use it to customize nodes.
+If you need a more flexible solution, define an [itemTemplate](/api-reference/10%20UI%20Widgets/CollectionWidget/1%20Configuration/itemTemplate.md '/Documentation/ApiReference/UI_Widgets/dxTreeView/Configuration/#itemTemplate').
+In Angular and Vue, you can declare it in the markup.
+In React, you can use a rendering function (shown in the code below) or component:

 ---
 ##### Angular